vavyskov/docker-php/README.md

 ToDo

-- sendmail IP and port as environment
+- sendmail IP and port as variables

 Tips: